askui/askui/docs/docs/general/05-Integrations/continuous-integration.md

   displayName: 'Install Node.js'
 ```

-- Start the UiController from our Docker image
+- Start the AskUI Controller from our Docker image

 ```yaml
 - bash: |